sivagms/acrdocs/container-registry-get-started-azure-cli-install.md

 ## Prerequisites
 * **Docker host** - To set up your local computer as a Docker host, see the [Docker documentation](https://docs.docker.com/engine/installation/).

-* **Container Registry Private Preview** - See the [instructions](container-registry-get-access.md) to register your Azure subscription and request access.
+* **Container Registry private preview** - See the [instructions](container-registry-get-access.md) to register your Azure subscription and request access.

 ## Download the Azure CLI Docker image

-To download the Azure CLI preview image in a Docker host on your computer, use the preview username and password shown in the following **docker login** command.
+To download the Azure CLI 2.0 Preview image in a Docker host on your computer, use the preview username and password shown in the following **docker login** command.

 ```
 docker login tryacr.azurecr.io -u 9489be1b-1dfb-4a71-9f03-bc7f8a09384e -p Microsoft